Which wool is really the warmest?

 Like Merino wool, cashmere fibres are finer than regular wool, and do a fantastic job trapping and retaining heat as a result.
 They do all this without the extra weight or bulk, making it a joy to snuggle up beneath during the autumn and winter months.

-When compared with Merino wool, however, cashmere can be up to eight times warmer, with its higher loft also making it super soft to the touch.
+When compared with Merino wool, however, the cashmere in a traditional cashmere throw blanket can be up to eight times warmer, with its higher loft also making it super soft to the touch.

 Lambswool

 Don’t underestimate the warmth of lambswool.
-Made from the fleeces of young sheep, and typically taken during a lamb’s very first shearing, lambswool offers a smoothness and softness that’s made for use during the cooler seasons.
+Made from the fleeces of young sheep, and typically taken during a lamb’s very first shearing, the lambswool you can find in our wool blankets offers a smoothness and softness that’s made for use during the cooler seasons.

 Alpaca wool

 Alpaca wool is another superstar; while a little stiffer than Merino wool, its fine, lightweight and soft fibres offer a silky finish that’s surprisingly warming.
-In fact, alpaca wool is both lighter and softer than sheep’s wool.
+In fact, the alpaca wool you can find in an alpaca blanket is both lighter and softer than sheep’s wool.
 Its hypoallergenic qualities also mean a soothing softness that even those with the most sensitive of skin can relish.

 Mohair

-Sourced from the Angora goat, mohair offers a thickness that screams warmth.
+Sourced from the Angora goat, the mohair in a mohair throw offers a thickness that screams warmth.
 It is renowned for its smoothness, durability and resilience, whilst its vibrancy and natural lustre ensure a beautiful addition that’ll keep your home stylish and warm from season to season.

 Vicuña